Suboxone: Buprenorphine and Naloxone

 The Best Treatment PRP and IOP Levels of Care for Suboxone Addiction

-At The Best Treatment all of our highly trained therapists use evidence-based treatment practices with all of our clients suffering from alcohol or drug addiction.
+At The Best Treatment all of our highly trained therapists use evidence-based treatment practices with all of our guests suffering from alcohol or drug addiction.
 Common medications used at The Best Treatment are EMDR Trauma, Mindfulness Cognitive, Cognitive Behavioral, Creative Arts Groups, and many more.
 If you look under our Therapies section, you can read more about the specifics of each therapy.

 The PHP and IOP levels of care provided by The Best Treatment is important because in order to prevent relapse it is suggested a 60-90 day rehabilitation process is completed.
 We offer an individualized treatment program because it is essential to begin treating the root causes of drug use and addiction and everyone’s care is different.